aws-samples/bedrock-chat/backend/README.md

 ```

 - Configure CDK configration.
 Local development requires OpenSearch data access permissions for the IAM role to be used.
+You can also set this parameter with `cdk/parameter.ts`.

 ```
 [cdk/cdk.json]